Tram: History

+Creation

+The history of passenger trams, streetcars and trolley systems, began in the early nineteenth century.
+It can be divided into several distinct periods defined by the principal means of power used.
+Precursors to the tramway included the wooden or stone wagonways that were used in central Europe to transport mine carts with unflanged wheels since the 1500s, and the paved limestone trackways designed by the Romans for heavy horse and ox-drawn transportation.
+By the 1700s, paved plateways with cast iron rails were introduced in England for transporting coal, stone or iron ore from the mines to the urban factories and docks.

 Horse-drawn

 The world's first passenger train or tram was the Swansea and Mumbles Railway, in Wales, UK.
-The Mumbles Railway Act was passed by the British Parliament in 1804, and horse-drawn service started in 1807.
+The British Parliament passed the Mumbles Railway Act in 1804, and horse-drawn service started in 1807.
 The service closed in 1827, but was restarted in 1860, again using horses.
-It was worked by steam from 1877, and then, from 1929, by very large (106-seater) electric tramcars, until closure in 1960.
-The Swansea and Mumbles Railway was something of a one-off however, and no street tramway would appear in Britain until 1860 when one was built in Birkenhead by the American George Francis Train.
+It was worked by steam from 1877, and then, from 1929, by very large (106-seat) electric tramcars, until closure in 1960.
+The Swansea and Mumbles Railway was something of a one-off however, and no street tramway appeared in Britain until 1860 when one was built in Birkenhead by the American George Francis Train.

-Street railways developed in America before Europe, largely due to the poor paving of the streets in American cities which made them unsuitable for horsebuses, which were then common on the well-paved streets of European cities.
+Street railways developed in America before Europe, due to the poor paving of the streets in American cities which made them unsuitable for horsebuses, which were then common on the well-paved streets of European cities.
 Running the horsecars on rails allowed for a much smoother ride.
 There are records of a street railway running in Baltimore as early as 1828, however the first authenticated streetcar in America, was the New York and Harlem Railroad developed by the Irish coach builder John Stephenson, in New York City which began service in the year 1832.
 The New York and Harlem Railroad's Fourth Avenue Line ran along the Bowery and Fourth Avenue in New York City.
 It was followed in 1835 by the New Orleans and Carrollton Railroad in New Orleans, Louisiana, which still operates as the St. Charles Streetcar Line.
 Other American cities did not follow until the 1850s, after which the "animal railway" became an increasingly common feature in the larger towns.

 The first permanent tram line in continental Europe was opened in Paris in 1855 by Alphonse Loubat who had previously worked on American streetcar lines.
 The tram was developed in numerous cities of Europe (some of the most extensive systems were found in Berlin, Budapest, Birmingham, Saint Petersburg, Lisbon, London, Manchester, Paris, Kyiv).

 The first tram in South America opened in 1858 in Santiago, Chile.
 The first trams in Australia opened in 1860 in Sydney.
 Africa's first tram service started in Alexandria on 8 January 1863.
-The first trams in Asia opened in 1869 in Batavia (now Jakarta), Netherlands East Indies (now Indonesia).
+The first trams in Asia opened in 1869 in Batavia (Jakarta), Netherlands East Indies (Indonesia).